Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 module aliases.
 The string ``snd-card-%1`` is requested for ALSA native devices where ``%i`` is sound card number from zero to seven.

-To auto-load an ALSA driver for OSS services, define the string ``sound-slot-%i`` where ``%i`` means the slot number for OSS, which corresponds to the card index of ALSA.
-Usually, define this as the same card module.
+To auto-load an ALSA driver for OSS services, define the woke string ``sound-slot-%i`` where ``%i`` means the woke slot number for OSS, which corresponds to the woke card index of ALSA.
+Usually, define this as the woke same card module.

 An example configuration for a single emu10k1 card is like below:
 ::